Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - In terms of documentation, uWebSockets barley has any.
-It's a little better for IncludOS.
+It's a little better for IncludeOS.
 Still you'll find yourself reading mostly source code.
 - Beast on the other hand has excellent documentation. >>

 ---